jp185362/Notes/TestAutomation/README.md

 # Gherkin Test Scripts

 Topics/Questions:
-•	What is Gherkin Syntax?
+	- What is Gherkin Syntax?
-•	Why use them / What are they for
+	- Why use them / What are they for
-•	How do we write Gherkin test scenarios?
+	- How do we write Gherkin test scenarios?
-•	Discussion items:
+- Discussion items:
-o	Define flows / patterns
+	- Define flows / patterns
-o	Create scripts (Jira features & test outcomes) o	Cypress integration
+	- Create scripts (Jira features & test outcomes)
+	- Cypress integration

 # What are they?